It’s frustrating to watch visitors search your WordPress site, come up empty, and leave – especially when the right content is just a click away.

 Under each source, you can adjust the sliders to give more relevance to one attribute than another.

-Want to include more places on your website in search results?
-Just click on the ‘Sources & Settings’ button to add them.
+If you want to include more resources on your website in search results, just click ‘Sources & Settings’ to add additional sources like comments, custom post types, or media.

-For the sake of this tutorial, let’s add ‘Comments’ as a search source.
+For this tutorial, let’s add ‘Comments’ as a search source.

 This will bring up a popup where you can select which attributes you want to include in your search.